Page 33: - Dominican Republic Again - Tropical Adventure /w Pics - From the beginning

 The Border with Haiti

-I am up before the roosters.
-What is with that?
-I feel physically toasted from yesterday’s ride.
-I think I should be able to sleep.
-Maybe it is like when you over train and cannot sleep.
-I am sure!
-Or maybe I am excited about today’s ride, probably more apprehensive, ‘I need to be on my toes today’, ‘I need to navigate well’.
-I think about what I would do if I had a flat tire.
-I wish I were more prepared for a flat.
-I should have an air pump and a patch kit.
-If I get a flat in an isolated area today, I will be filling that tire with towels, socks, T shirts, leaves or grass, not air.
-At least I know I will be able to deal with it.
-My main concern is that the bike keeps running.
-If the bike quits, my only option will be to push it down hill, whichever way that is.
+Up before the roosters, what is up with that?
+My body is physically toasted from yesterday's ride, Sleep should come easy.
+Maybe it's like overtraining where you have trouble sleeping, I'm sure!
+Or maybe it's the excitement of today's ride, or the apprehension, 'I need to be on my toes today', 'I need to navigate well'.
+Thinking about what to do if I have a flat tire, I should be more prepared with an air pump and a patch kit.
+If the tire goes flat in an isolated area today, the tire will be filled with towels, socks, T shirts, leaves or grass, not air.
+A flat is not the main concern, its that the bike keeps running.
+If the bike quits, the only option will be to push it, downhill, whichever way that may be.

-I miss the trailhead turnoff and end up in a small village.
-I stop at a colmado and buy three loafs of bread and two more bottles of water, more emergency supplies.
-I have to be prepared for a long hike at all times.
-Anyway, there is only one turnoff outside of Descubierta so I knew where my missed turn was.
+I miss the trailhead turnoff and end up in some small village.
+A good thing, I pickup three loafs of bread and two more bottles of water, more emergency supplies incase a long hike or push is necessary.
+I must be prepared at all times.
+Anyway, there is only one turnoff outside of Descubierta so that must have been my trail I missed.

-The trail is steep.
-It isn’t long before I am high above the lake behind me.
+The trail is steep leading high above the lake behind me.

 The road is steep but nothing like what I rode yesterday, not bad, not good.

-I pass by a few homes and people walking with donkeys.
-The road is carved into the side of the mountain and at times, the side facing the mountain are covered with flowers.
+There are a few homes along the trail and people are walking with donkeys.
+The road is carved into the side of the mountain and at times, the mountainside facing the mountain is covered with flowers.

-My guidebook talked about one type of flower that is bell shaped, yellow with blue strips and how the Taino Indians made a strong hallucinate tea from the flower.
-Reports are that there is still religious use of the tea today, although it is highly illegal.
-The bell shaped flowers are everywhere.
+A guidebook talks about one type of bell shaped flower, yellow with blue strips.
+It says the Taino Indians use to make a strong hallucinate tea from the flower.
+Reports are that there is still religious (and recreational) use of the tea today, although it is highly illegal.
+The bell shaped flowers are everywhere on this stretch of trail.

-On a steep section of road, I pass a motorcycle riding 2-up.
+On a steep section of road, A motorcycle passes me riding 2-up.
 I stop to take some pictures and they stop to stay hello.
 The driver is weaing a small tight black leather jacket and a helmet.
 The passenger is wearing a T-shirt and baseball cap.
-They look out of place for some reason.
+They look out of place here for some reason.

-I ride through the center of a small village and pull over.
-I see a small counter outside at a colmado.
+Riding through the center of a small village is a small counter outside at a rustic colmado.
 Standing at the counter are the two bikers.
 They are fun to talk with.
-They just rode up here for the day, the boy on the back is originally from here and the driver is from a town on the lake.
+They just rode up here for the day, the boy on the back is originally from this village and the driver is from a town on the lake.
 The driver shows me his ID badge to prove he is Dominican.
-I am not sure what that was about, I figure he is a spy, maybe CIA.
-He knew the state of Wisconsin all too well and knew how cold it is there right now.
+Not sure what that is about, maybe he is a spy, maybe CIA.
+He knows too much about Wisconsin.
 I consider everyone a spy and up to no good until proven different.
 I have fun with that and it serves a purpose.
 I study everyone I come across well, I want to know what his or her deal is ASAP.
 There are bad people everywhere, I want to know if I am close.

 Standing at the counter, this is the hub of the town.